roberto1648/sampling-of-biased-physical-signals/README.md

 ### Redefine the signal inputs

-The signal needs to now accept two columns of real and imaginary parts instead of a 1D phase array.
+The signal function needs to now accept two columns of real and imaginary parts instead of a 1D phase array.

 ```python